Handgun found during security check at Tri-Cities Airport last week

 The Transportation Security Administration (TSA) found an unloaded handgun at Tri-Cities Airport in Blountville last week.

-TSA officers discovered a Glock 9mm at Tri-Cities Airport Tuesday, March 22, the agency said Tuesday, March 29 in a press release.
+TSA officers discovered a Glock 9mm at Tri-Cities Airport on Tuesday, March 22, the agency said Tuesday, March 29, in a press release.
 The Glock was one of eight firearms found at security checkpoints in Tennessee airports from March 20 to 27.

 According to the TSA Enforcement Sanction Guidance Policy, individuals found with loaded firearms at TSA checkpoints may face a civil penalty of up to $10,000 and a criminal referral.
 Penalties for unloaded firearms may include fines of up to $2,475 and a criminal referral.